phenocare/fibers/content/_index.md

 -	To explore how these chemical compounds can affect our health.

 ## **Frequently asked questions**
-We are currently in the process of recruiting participants.

 ### 1. What is the study design?
 You will eat one of eight different vegetables or fruits in each clinic visit along with a standardised low fibre meal plan.
 These meals will be provided as part of the study.